bwillis/packwerk_mermaid/README.md

 ## Code of Conduct

-Everyone interacting in the Packs::Mermaid project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/packs-mermaid/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the PackwerkMermaid project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/bwillis/packwerk_mermaid/blob/master/CODE_OF_CONDUCT.md).